 Department of Archives, Library Science and Museum Studies (1993)

 Department of Music Studies (1992)

-All six Departments of the Ionian University are situated in the city of Corfu, which is renowned for its rich history, urban design and architectural heritage.
+Seven of the departments of the Ionian University, including the Department of Audio and Visual Arts are situated in the city of Corfu, which is renowned for its rich history, urban design and architectural heritage.
 The city has a population of 40,000 residents.

 The city of Corfu has maintained its historical urban architecture.
 It has a Public Gallery, the only Museum of Asian Art in the country, a branch of the National Gallery, a Readers Society, the Corfu Studies Company, the renowned literary magazine Porfyras with the various activities associated with it, the Municipal Theatre of Corfu and an annex of the General State Archives.
 All these institutions and events are harmonically interweaved in the living tradition which is deep-rooted into the history and the considerable cultural tradition of the island.

 Students benefit from the mobility opportunities offered in order to gain experience in studying abroad, through either European Exchange Programmes (ERASMUS/SOCRATES) or organized educational trips and traineeships during their studies.
 Furthermore, various cultural events take place on an everyday basis in Corfu, and students participate actively in all such University activities, like recitals, concerts, lectures, exhibitions, film screenings, scientific conferences, galas, festivals and lectures open to the public organised by the academic departments.
 Students who love the theatre and the cinema participate in the Theatre Group and the Cinema Club.
 University athletics, which the I.U. governance encourages and supports financially, includes a variety of sports (football, volleyball, basketball, swimming, aerobics, track, tennis, etc.), and it has brought distinctions to the University through outstanding performances in many sports.